NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 ### Alternate option: pack with MSBuild

-As an alternate to using the **Pack** menu command, NuGet 4.x+ and MSBuild 15.1+ supports a `pack` target when the project contains the necessary package data:
+As an alternate to using the **Pack** menu command, NuGet 4.x+ and MSBuild 15.1+ supports a `pack` target when the project contains the necessary package data.
+Open a command prompt, navigate to your project folder and run the following command.
+(You typically want to start the "Developer Command Prompt for Visual Studio" from the Start menu, as it will be configured with all the necessary paths for MSBuild.)

 ```cli
 msbuild /t:pack /p:Configuration=Release